MicrosoftDocs/azure-docs/articles/key-vault/key-vault-ovw-soft-delete.md

 ### Soft-delete behavior

-With this preview, the DELETE operation on a key vault or key vault object is a soft-delete, effectively holding the resources for a given retention period, while giving the appearance that the object is deleted.
+With this feature, the DELETE operation on a key vault or key vault object is a soft-delete, effectively holding the resources for a given retention period, while giving the appearance that the object is deleted.
 The service further provides a mechanism for recovering the deleted object, essentially undoing the deletion.

 Soft-delete is an optional Key Vault behavior and is **not enabled by default** in this release.
 For details on enabling soft-delete for your key vault, see the specific guidance in the reference for the interface of your choice, [Key Vault Reference](https://docs.microsoft.com/azure/key-vault/).